TurboGears/tg2docs/docs/cookbook/TwForms.rst

 and declaring a template for it inside your forms.

-For example it is possible to create a name/surname form with a side field for notes using the boostrap CSS framework:
+For example it is possible to create a name/surname form with a side field for notes using the bootstrap CSS framework:

 .. code-block:: python